 The Bearish Engulfing pattern is a strong sign of bearish reversal that is easy to spot but harder to trade.
-Read on for tips and tricks to profit from this pattern.
+Read on for tips and tricks that can potentially help you profit from this pattern.

 How to trade the Bearish Engulfing Pattern